DeveloperC286/did_i_break_it/README.md

 ## Todo
  * Enable API/download retrying if request fails.
  * Lean mode, which cleans up between each reverse dependency.
- * Parse reverse dependencies Semantic Versioning and only compiling if local version is acceptable.

 ## Content